xDaveN/xdaven.github.io/index.md

 layout: default
 ---

-old github acc **wiped**, releases on various trackers are still up.
+old github acc wiped, releases on various trackers are still up.

-old nulled content **wiped**, fuck you KLT, suck my nuts.
+old nulled content wiped too, fuck you KLT, suck my nuts.

-need a magnet? dm me and sign/encrypt using my **old** pgp key. if you don't have it you're out of luck.
+need a magnet? dm me and encrypt using my **old** pgp key. i wont post it again.

 stole my phone? keep it you little rat but consider sending some XMR to: